-Welcome to our grammar lesson about the numbers in Spanish (“los números”).
+Welcome 😊 to our grammar lesson on the numbers in Spanish (“los números”).

-In this lesson, we will learn the cardinal numbers (uno, dos, tres…) equivalent to the English “one, two, three…”.
+Here we will learn the so called cardinal numbers (uno, dos, tres…) equivalent to the English one, two, three…

-At the end of the lesson you’ll find a Quiz and an Exercise for practice.
+You will also find a Quiz and an Exercise to practice.

-Note: If you wish to learn Ordinal Numbers instead (equivalent to the English “first, second, third…”), then click here
+Note: click here if you wish to learn ordinal numbers instead (equivalent to the English “first, second, third…”).

 The numbers in Spanish – List